 The following are different medications a doctor may use to treat chronic cough.
 The medication the doctor prescribes depends on the child’s age, the cause of the cough, the severity of the cough, and overall health (10)

 - Antibiotics: Antibiotics treat bacterial infections and resolve the symptoms within ten to 14 days.
+Generally, oral antibiotics should be adequate for chronic cough.
 Depending on the infection’s severity, they can be administered orally or via an intravenous infusion (IV).
 The antibiotic your child needs depends on the bacteria causing the infection.
 For instance, a healthcare provider may prescribe broad-spectrum antibiotics for two weeks or longer to eliminate different bacteria types from their airways.

 - Anti-inflammatory medications: These medications alleviate inflammation in the airways.
 They are often prescribed to children with cough-variant asthma, a breathing disorder wherein the child has no symptoms other than persistent cough.